AzhaguMurugan08/Movie_recommendation_/README.md

 If you have a similarity matrix (for recommendations), save it similarly:

  Load Data in App

-In your Streamlit app, load the pickle files:
+In your Streamlit app, load the pickle files

 import pickle